 HEALTH & ILLNESS IN CROSS-CULTURAL PERSPECTIVE: LEARNING AND DOING MEDICAL ANTHROPOLOGY

-"Health and illness are not merely biological states, but are conditions which are ultimately related to and constituted by the social nature of human life" (Lock & Gordon).
-Using critical and cross-cultural perspectives, we will examine the diverse ways in which individuals and societies understand, express, and manage illness and health.
-In doing so, we will see that medical anthropology offers a window into the relationship between our bodies and our social, cultural and political worlds.
+Our course explores health, illness and medical systems from the viewpoint of social anthropology.
+It emphasizes medicine and health as culturally significant systems of knowledge and practice.
+The ways that medical anthropologists apply their knowledge and methods to improve health and social inequalities are the focus of the second term.
+Using critical and cross-cultural perspectives, our course will examine the diverse ways in which individuals and societies understand, express, and manage illness and health.
+In doing so, our course offers a window into the relationship between our bodies and our social, cultural and political worlds.

 Through discussions of social issues like food choices, care, work and migration, we will ascertain how health and illness are produced and experienced in intersectional ways.